Teeth Filling vs Root Canal: Complete Guide to Choosing the Right Treatment

 Children and those with special needs who might have difficulty keeping still during treatment can also benefit from it.

 Dental amalgam does not have a natural appearance, which is why it can’t be used in front teeth.
-Amalgam placement also requires more tooth structure to prepare the tooth for good mechanical retention of filling.
+Amalgam placement also requires more tooth structure to prepare the tooth to help the filling stay in place.

 Procedure for getting a tooth filling

 Dental fillings repair cracks, restore function, and improve aesthetics.
-While they are a durable, aesthetic option, they might not last as long as crowns or other restorations.
+While they’re durable and look natural, they won’t last as long as crowns.

 Over time, they may result in wear on teeth, discoloration, and sensitivity.
 Depending on the filling material used, the cavity’s size, and the patient’s oral health, the benefits and drawbacks of tooth fillings can vary.